keti-vrar/ptam_fpga/README.md

 Code changes added for running on top of Intel-Stratix10 SOC Development Board.
 - applied the MAP memory mapped data communication method btw HPS and FPGA.

+This is the master branch for running on HPS only.
+There'll be a sub branch for HPS-FPGA Parallel Processing mode.